Element reference syntax¶

 other special characters.

-reference type requires an additional name
+The prop reference type requires an additional name to

 select the property.

-reference type requires an additional
+The opt reference type requires an additional

-name with optional domain
+name with optional domain to select the option.

-If domain is not provided it defaults to checklet
+If domain is not provided it defaults to checklet.

-, task id placeholders will be expanded in references too.
+Similar to id, task id placeholders will be expanded in references too.

 Examples of references are: